Kong/docs.konghq.com/app/studio/1.0.x/dec-conf-studio.md

 ## Step 1: Create or import a spec into Insomnia Designer

-Start by importing or starting a new specification in Insomnia Designer.
-Copy the specification you’d like to convert to declarative config to your clipboard.
-If you don’t have a specification on hand, you can test it out using the [Petstore specification](https://raw.githubusercontent.com/OAI/OpenAPI-Specification/master/examples/v3.0/petstore.yaml).
+1. Copy the spec you’d like to convert to declarative config to your clipboard.
+If you don’t have a spec on hand, you can test it out using the [Petstore specification](https://raw.githubusercontent.com/OAI/OpenAPI-Specification/master/examples/v3.0/petstore.yaml).

 1. Navigate to the Documents Listing View and click **Create**, then select **Blank Document**